Corporate

 Ethical Business Conduct

 The Board has adopted a written Code of Business Conduct and Ethics (the Code of Conduct) that governs the conduct of the Corporation’s and its wholly owned subsidiaries' Directors, officers and employees, including temporary, part-time and contractual employees.
-A copy of the Code of Conduct is available on SEDAR+ (www.sedarplus.ca) and on the Corporation’s website, or may be obtained by contacting the Corporation’s General Counsel and Secretary.
+A copy of the Code of Conduct is available under the Corporation's profile on SEDAR+ (www.sedarplus.ca) and on the Corporation’s website, or may be obtained by contacting the Corporation’s General Counsel and Secretary.

 The Board oversees compliance with the Code of Conduct through the Corporation’s General Counsel and Secretary who monitors compliance with the Code of Conduct.
 Directors, officers and employees who believe that a violation of the Code of Conduct or any law, rule or regulation has been or is likely to be committed have an obligation to promptly report the relevant information to an appropriate supervisor or, in the case of Directors and senior officers, to the General Counsel and Secretary.
 Alternatively, in any case, the violation or potential violation may be reported to the Chairman, the Chief Executive Officer or any member of the Audit Committee, as appropriate, in accordance with the Corporation’s procedures.

 Directors of the Corporation are required to confirm annually their understanding of, and agreement to comply with, the Code of Conduct (which contains the Corporation’s conflict of interest policy).
-All officers and employees of the Corporation are required to complete annually an online training course on the Code of Business Conduct and its related policies and procedures (see “ESG Awareness and Training” below).
+All officers and employees of the Corporation are required to complete annually an online training course on the Code of Business Conduct and its related policies and procedures (see “Annual Training” below).
 In order to ensure that Directors exercise independent judgment in considering transactions and agreements in respect of which a Director or an executive officer has a material interest, the Director or executive officer having a conflict of interest must declare his or her interest and, if requested by any other Director, excuse himself or herself from the meeting during the consideration of that particular matter.
 Such Director may not vote on such a matter.

 There have been no material change reports filed that pertain to any conduct of a Director or executive officer that constitutes a departure from the Code of Conduct.